activatedgeek/blog/site/contents/phil/psych/kb-org.md

 would adapt content to systems and make migration hell.
 Along the way, we address any crossroads that may pop up.

+> A realization of this philosophy is outlined in [Elements of the Knowledge Base](/kb/elements-of-the-knowledge-base).

 ## Content

 Everything starts with just raw letters and words and a single unit of content